AadiXC0DE/Frontend_Interview/2-Machine Coding/Javascript Problems/HTML-encoding-of-string.md

 The regular expression /&/g is used with the g flag, which means global replacement (replace all occurrences, not just the first one)

 This is a common technique to prevent user input containing these characters from being interpreted as HTML and potentially causing security vulnerabilities, such as Cross-Site Scripting (XSS)

+Encoding can also be done with other methods (coming soon!)